Bigerthan/RPS_The_Game/README.md

 **NOTE:** You can get a security warning when you try to open the Game but this is a standard procedure for independent software.
 The 'SmartScreen' warning appears because the executable is not yet digitally signed.
 You can safely bypass this by clicking 'More info' followed by 'Run anyway'."

+**NOTE:** There are some issues about permissions in Linux and maybe in macOS  versions for now.

 ### Current Game Version: v1.1.0
 ### - 🪟 Windows 🪟
 - [RPS_The_Game.exe](https://github.com/Bigerthan/RPS_The_Game/releases/download/v1.1.1/RPS_The_Game_windows_v1.1.1.zip)